ragibkl/docker-build-test/README.md

 # docker-build-test

-A simple repo for testing docker image building
+A simple repo for testing docker image building automation

 ## Running the services locally